PawelDabrowski83/genAlgo/README.md

 ## Stage 5
 <p>Creation of MutatorService to provide mutation of gene values after cross recombination. </p>

+## Stage 6
+<p>Introducing GenePool class, which is a container for all Gene objects.
+It also uses it dependencies of Evaluator and Mutator to perform genes evolution during each generation (iteration).</p>

 ## Code Structure
 ### Gene
 ```